Sports Massage for Runners: Why Experts Recommend It

 Stress Fracture

 A stress fracture is a hairline break in your bone that develops due to repeated stress or pressure.
-Stress fractures usually occur in runners’ top of the foot, the heel, or the lower leg.
+Stress fractures usually occur in the runner’s top of the foot, the heel, or the lower leg.

 It’s a good idea to consult a doctor straight soon if you feel you have a stress fracture.
 They’ll require an X-ray to identify a stress fracture.

-Swelling, bruising, or soreness in the fracture location are common symptoms of a stress fracture.
+Swelling, bruising, or soreness in the fracture location are common stress fracture symptoms.
 At first, the discomfort may be hardly perceptible, but as the pain increases, it may be felt even while you’re at rest.

-A stress fracture usually takes 6 to 8 weeks to heal, and you may need to use crutches or wear a cast for a while.
+A stress fracture usually heals in 6 to 8 weeks, and you may need to use crutches or wear a cast for a while.

 Ankle Sprain

 Overstretching the ligaments between your leg and ankle causes ankle sprains.
-When you fall on the outside of your foot and roll your ankle over, you might have a sprain.
+You might have a sprain when you fall on the outside of your foot and roll your ankle over.

 The following are some of the most common signs of an ankle sprain:

 Ankle sprains usually recover with rest, self-care, or physical therapy.
 It might take weeks or months for them to recover.
-Yet, additional measures like sports massage sessions can be helpful in boosting the process.
+Yet, additional measures like sports massage sessions can help boost the process.

 Does Sports Massage Help with Runners’ Injuries?

 “Yes, it does,” if you ask us for a simple answer.
-Yet, to be sure whether and how much sports massage or deep pressure massage can be helpful, you need shreds of evidence.
-It’s the reason we’ve got you science-backed studies about the effectiveness of sports massage.
+Yet, you need evidence to ensure whether and how much sports or deep-pressure massage can be helpful.
+It’s why we’ve got you science-backed studies about the effectiveness of sports massage.

 Crane’s study, published in Science Translational Medicine, discovered that massaged limbs had reduced inflammation and 30% more of a gene that helps muscle cells generate mitochondria.